 Negative Cloud-to-Ground Lightning (-CG)

-The most common CG flashes are initiated by a downward-moving, negatively-charged stepped leader which is followed by an upward travelling return stroke.
+A downward-moving initiates the most common CG flashes, negatively-charged stepped leader, followed by an upward travelling return stroke.
 The net effect of this flash is to lower negative charge from the cloud to the ground.
 Negative CG lightning strikes can be identified by their distinctive downward branching.

 Positive Cloud-to-Ground Lightning (+CG)

-The less common CG flashes are initiated by a downward-moving, positively-charged stepped leader which is followed by an upward travelling return stroke that lowers the positive charge to earth.
+A downward-moving initiates the less common CG flashes, positively-charged stepped leader, followed by an upward travelling return stroke that lowers the positive charge to earth.
 Such lightning is usually associated with supercell thunderstorms and trailing stratiform precipitation regions behind squall lines.
 Positive cloud-to-ground lightning strikes are typically very bright (relative to other lightning activity) and can be identified by their distinct lack of branching near the ground.
 Thunder from such lightning is very loud and may sound like a series of deep, low-frequency sonic booms.
 Sprites (see side box) are usually associated with more intense positive CGs.

 Cloud-to-Air (CA) Lightning